FREE DELIVERY FOR ORDERS OVER £50

 Once the larvae develop into adults they do not feed on Aphids, so repeat applications of larvae may be required for new or larger infestations.

 Lacewing larvae are living creatures and can be affected by any chemical pesticides used within the previous few weeks.
-As a general guide, refrain from using Pyrethrum or SB Plant Invigorator 2 days prior to use.
-Other chemicals insecticides can have long lasting residues that could harm the Lacewing larvae and other predators for much longer periods.
+As a general guide, refrain from using Natural Pyrethrum or SB Plant Invigorator 2 days prior to use.
+Other chemical insecticides can have long lasting residues that could harm the Lacewing larvae and other predators for much longer periods.
 Refrain from using these products or check with Dragonfli for information on the effect of these products on our predators.